MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-client-access-license.md

 For most license agreements, 90 days is the more relevant time period, because it's the minimum time required before a license can be reassigned to a different user, except under special circumstances.

 You can use the Remote Desktop Licensing Manager to track and generate reports on RDS Per User CALs.
-To ensure you're in compliance with the Remote Desktop Services license terms, track the number of RDS Per User CALs used in your organization, and be sure to have enough RDS Per User CALs installed on the license server for all of your users.
+To ensure you're in compliance with the Remote Desktop Services license terms, track the number of RDS Per User CALs used in your organization.
+Be sure to have enough RDS Per User CALs installed on the license server for all of your users.

 ## RDS CAL version compatibility